 Historic Garden - Powhatan

-In England, wealthy families of this time period had very formal, decorative gardens.
+In England, wealthy families during this time period had very formal, decorative gardens.
 The Historic Garden retains this formal style, with raised beds to separate the various types of gardening , and for ease of use.
-The planting beds however, are divided into functional areas, as was the custom in Colonial times, and filled with plants grown in gardens in Powhatan during the time period 1777 to 1830.
+The planting beds; however, are divided into functional areas, as was the custom in Colonial times, and filled with plants grown in gardens in Powhatan during the time period 1777 to 1830.

 The garden planting beds have something for everyone.
 There are vegetables, culinary and medicinal herbs, heirloom roses and irises, a shade garden, native plants bed and of course a bed we call “grandmother’s garden”, usually flowers planted by the lady of the house.